department-of-veterans-affairs/caseflow/docs/testing-guidelines.md

 The backend and frontend are tested together with Capybara tests.
 Because Capybara is slow and it's hard to write reliable tests, it should be used as more of a smoke test than an exhaustive proof of correctness.
 Try one or two permutations in Capybara, and verify all the edge cases in unit tests.

-Before deployment, Artem's full stack integration tests will also run.
+Before deployment, QA's full stack integration tests will also run.

 ## Never Sleep
 No test should contain a `sleep` or `await pause()` where we are guessing how long a timed operation will take.
 This is a recipe for flakey tests.
 If we guess too low a time, the test will fail.
 If we guess too high a time, the test will be unnecessarily slow.